Mr-Xcoder/CodeGolf-Hackathon/Puzzle 1/Puzzle 1.md

 |`8`|`[1, 4, 3]`|`2.(6)`|`8 ≥ 2.(6)`, True|
 |`6`|`[1, 4, 3, 8]`|`4.0`|`6 ≥ 4.0`, True|

 All the elements respect the condition, thus this is a golfy array.
+Note that for the purpose of this challenge, we will assume that the average of `[]` is `0`.

 ### Test Cases